kamilsarelo/fast-csv-file-parsing-in-java/README.md

 **`parse10()`** returns an average parsing performance of **69 ms per pass** which is a final slight improvement compared to **`parse8()`** and **`parse9()`** so stick with this approach.

-**Step 10** was my final step in the series of parsing improvements.
+**Step 10** is my final step and concludes the series of parsing improvements.
 However, another idea to even further bring down the execution time would be for example reading and parsing the CSV-files in multiple parallel threads.